253rd Rifle Division: Encirclement battle with 9th Army

 The German command faced the prospect of complete defeat of 9th Army and so overnight undertook a new and decisive attempt to break out with the bulk of its remaining forces in an effort to link up with another break-in attempt by 12th Army.
 The attack began at 0100 hours on April 29, led by up to 10,000 infantry, supported by 35-40 tanks, at the TeirowHalbe boundary.
-At dawn, following heavy fighting, the German grouping managed to break through the 21st and 40th Corps, reach the Staatsforst Stachow woods and cut the highway 3km southeast of Tornow.
-The breakout was temporarily halted by units of 28th Army's 3rd Guards Rifle Corps but the German grouping was now reinforced to a strength of up to 45,000 troops and created a 2km-wide breach between 50th Guards and 54th Guards Rifle Divisions in the Münchendorf area.
+At dawn, following heavy fighting, the German grouping managed to break through the 21st and 40th Corps, reach the Staatsforst Stachow woods and cut the highway 3 km southeast of Tornow.
+The breakout was temporarily halted by units of 28th Army's 3rd Guards Rifle Corps but the German grouping was now reinforced to a strength of up to 45,000 troops and created a 2 km-wide breach between 50th Guards and 54th Guards Rifle Divisions in the Münchendorf area.
 Taking advantage of this breach, despite powerful artillery and mortar fire from north and south, German forces began to break out, first in small groups and then in entire columns, to the Staatsforst Kummersdorf woods.
 By the end of the day the breakout had again been halted by reinforcements from 3rd Guards and 4th Guards Tank Armies and the 117th Guards Rifle Division.
 At the same time the 120th and 76th Corps were attacking toward 21st Corps in an effort to re-close the gap in the Teirow sector; 21st Corps, with part of the 25th Tanks, was fighting along the line TornowHalbe, with its front facing south.
 As a result of these and other counterattacks the greater part of 9th Army was again encircled.
-It was still 30km from 12th Army.
+It was still 30 km from 12th Army.

 Overnight, the Army commanders of 1st Ukrainian Front undertook a number of measures directed at preventing any further German advance to the west and finally eliminating the pocketed forces.
 Gordov directed his Corps operating in the TornowFreidorf area, to destroy the German units by attacks from the east.
-Meanwhile, the German grouping continued to make desperate efforts to escape, gaining another 10km to the west.
+Meanwhile, the German grouping continued to make desperate efforts to escape, gaining another 10 km to the west.
 By the end of the day 3rd Guards Army, fighting through the Staatsforst Stachow woods, destroyed the tail end of the grouping.
 At this point its remnants had been split into separate groups which were out of contact with each other, and mass surrenders began; 1st Ukrainian Front alone took 24,000 prisoners.
 The last resistance ended on May 1.